List of liberal theorists: Spinoza

-From Locke to Mill
+From Locke to Tocqueville

 John Locke

 John Locke's (England, 1632–1704) notion that a "government with the consent of the governed" and man's natural rights—life, liberty, and estate (property) as well on tolerance, as laid down in A letter concerning toleration and Two treatises of government—had an enormous influence on the development of liberalism.
-Developed a theory of property resting on the actions of individuals, rather than on descent or nobility.
+Locke developed a theory of property resting on the actions of individuals, rather than on descent or nobility.